yoctoproject/vscode-bitbake/client/TROUBLESHOOTING.md

 ## Known Issues

 ### Problems from Unknown Files Appear in the Problems Tab
 Errors and warnings appear twice in the "PROBLEMS" tab.
-They first appear for the BitBake files to which they belong, and then again for Bash or Python files with UUID names (ex.
-9ad23ed5-9278-41e0-98cd-349750c1e2c0.py).
+They first appear for the BitBake files to which they belong, and then again for Bash or Python files with hash names (ex.
+9dab97ca1ef2b71ea07d42d4609e9e54.py).
 As the first one is expected and desired, the second is not.
 This issue arises from the way we handle diagnostics (errors and warnings).
 See [Trade-offs on Diagnostics](TROUBLESHOOTING.md#trade-offs-on-diagnostics).

 Unfortunately, the VS Code API does not offer a way to programmatically filter the "PROBLEMS" tab.
 However, manual filtering is still possible.
 Typing `!workspaceStorage` or `!workspaceStorage/**/yocto-project.yocto-bitbake/embedded-documents` (if more precision is needed) should filter out all these unwanted problems.

 ### Tabs from Unknown Files Open and Close Quickly
-While typing, tabs with UUID names (ex. aa2a3ba2-769c-4900-8f5f-31ea16bfbc8f.sh) might occasionally open in the tabs bar and then close shortly thereafter.
+While typing, tabs with hash names (ex.
+9dab97ca1ef2b71ea07d42d4609e9e54.sh) might occasionally open in the tabs bar and then close shortly thereafter.
 This occurs as a result of our method for handling diagnostics (errors and warnings).
 See [Trade-offs on Diagnostics](TROUBLESHOOTING.md#trade-offs-on-diagnostics).

 We haven't found a way to prevent these tabs from opening, but we try to close them as quickly as possible.